 You may have seen the bright yellow, tubular flowers of cat's claw vine twinkling in the treetops each spring.
 But this eye-catching vine is actually an aggressive plant that can spread to wild areas, crowding out native species.
 It is prredicted to be invasive and not recommended by UF/IFAS.

 It uses the three-pronged, claw-like structures along its stem to climb aggressively up trees, reaching heights up to 50 feet.
 Cat's claw vine can also spread across the ground, forming a mat that smothers other vegetation.

 The plant moves to new areas via the winged seeds it produces in flat, bean-like seed pods.
 It also produces underground tubers, making total eradication difficult.

-If you find cat's claw vine growing in your landscape, pull down the vines and dig up any tubers.
-By doing so, you'll help prevent this invasive plant from spreading.
+If you find cat's claw vine growing in your landscape, cut the vines and dig up any tubers.
+By doing so, you'll help prevent this aggressive plant from spreading.